Basheer Nafi

-Basheer Nafi (Arabic: بشير نافع) is a Palestinian-born historian living in the United Kingdom.
+Basheer Musa Nafi (Arabic: بشير نافع) is Palestinian-born, living in the United Kingdom.
+Nafi is a Professor of Middle East History and a Senior Researcher at Al Jazeera Centre for Studies.

+Early life

+Nafi was born in the Rafah refugee camp in Gaza.
+After the 1967 war, he moved to Jordan to live with his uncle and complete high school.
+In 1971, Nafi moved to Egypt to study veterinary medicine.
+Nafi moved to the UK to undertake postgraduate study at King's College.

 Career

-Nafi holds PhDs from King's College, University of London (1987) and the University of Reading (1996).
+Nafi holds two PhDs, the first in microbiology from King's College, University of London (1987) and the second in political history from the University of Reading (1996).
+The second was published as a book in 1998, titled Arabism, Islamism and the Palestine Question, 1908-1941: A Political History.

 He taught Islamic history and Islamic studies at Birkbeck College of the University of London, the Muslim College, and Markefield Institute of High Education.